zzolo/zzolo.github.com/pages/cv.md

 ## Publishing

+* Analysis, coding, or reporting on [WNYC](http://www.wnyc.org/people/alan-palazzolo/).
+* Designed, coded, or wrote many [articles on MinnPost](http://minnpost.com/author/alan-palazzolo).
+* Articles written for Source (Open News) on [keeping costs down on news apps](https://source.opennews.org/en-US/learning/building-news-apps-shoestring/), the [Legislature Tracker](https://source.opennews.org/en-US/articles/launching-minnesota-legislative-bill-tracker/), as well as [Simple Map and Tulip](https://source.opennews.org/en-US/articles/mapping-made-simple-tulip/).
 * Co-authored book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media, focused on providing a solid base for Drupal site builders and architects to get up to speed with web mapping and specifically mapping in Drupal.
-* Articles written for Source (Open News) on [keeping costs down on news apps](https://source.opennews.org/en-US/learning/building-news-apps-shoestring/), the [Legislature Tracker](https://source.opennews.org/en-US/articles/launching-minnesota-legislative-bill-tracker/), as well as [Simple Map and Tulip](https://source.opennews.org/en-US/articles/mapping-made-simple-tulip/).
-* Designed, coded, or wrote many [articles on MinnPost](http://minnpost.com/author/alan-palazzolo).

 ## Open source